 - Pursue appropriate housing arrangements.
-International Programs occasionally has a furnished housing unit available for rent by a visiting international scholar.
+OIP occasionally has a furnished housing unit available for rent by a visiting international scholar.
 A number of deans also have housing units available for visiting scholars.

 - International scholars are required to carry a comprehensive health-insurance policy for themselves and all accompanying family members for the entire duration of their stay in the US.
 Information about medical insurance plans for scholars is available at International Programs.

 - To be admitted into the US or to transfer here from another US institution or program, a visiting scholar must present an authorized Form DS-2019 to the relevant US Embassy, consulate or INS office with local jurisdiction.
-This form is issued by the Director of Foreign Student and Scholar Serivces (FSSS).
 Departments must complete the Request for issuance of Form DS-2019.